 Ask any Whistler local if there’s one thing they should do when visiting the mountain town, and chances are they’ll tell you to make your way “up the mountain”.

-Whistler Blackcomb is famed for its 3,000+ hectares of skiable terrain, mountain biking and hiking in summer, the Guinness World Record breaking Peak 2 Peak Gondola, and now – after it’s opening in summer 2018 - the Cloudraker Skybridge and Raven’s Eye Cliff Walk.
+Whistler Blackcomb is famed for its 3,000+ hectares of skiable terrain, mountain biking and hiking in summer, the Guinness World Record breaking Peak 2 Peak Gondola, and since their opening in 2018, the Cloudraker Skybridge and Raven’s Eye Cliff Walk.

-Connecting Whistler and Blackcomb mountains, engineering marvel the Peak 2 Peak Gondola offers a different but equally remarkable perspective of the coast mountain ranges and valley floor.
-Since its opening in 2008, visitors are wowed by its design and breath-taking views – also making it an experience not to be missed.
-The gondola shatters three world records, including: longest unsupported span, highest lift of its kind, and longest continuous lift system on the globe.
+Connecting Whistler and Blackcomb mountains, the engineering marvel Peak 2 Peak Gondola offers a different but equally remarkable perspective of the Coast Mountain Range and valley floor.
+Since its opening in 2008, visitors have been wowed by its design and breath-taking views, making it an experience not to be missed.

 Before descending down the mountain, celebrate the day on Whistler’s most impressive patio.
-The Whiskey Jack Umbrella Bar opened in 2018 and sits alongside the Roundhouse Lodge on top of Whistler Mountain, serving crafty cocktails and beers on tap paired with… you got it… alpine views.
+The Roundhouse Umbrella Bar opened in 2018 and sits alongside the Roundhouse Lodge on top of Whistler Mountain, serving crafty cocktails and beers on tap paired with… you got it… alpine views.

 All experiences are doable with a Whistler Blackcomb sightseeing or ski pass and an appetite for altitude.